kubernetes/kubernetes/docs/availability.md

 ## Chosing Multiple Kubernetes Clusters

-You may want to set up multiple kubernetes clusters, both to to have clusters in different regions to be nearer to your users; and to tolerate failures and/or invasive maintenance.
+You may want to set up multiple kubernetes clusters, both to have clusters in different regions to be nearer to your users; and to tolerate failures and/or invasive maintenance.

 ### Scope of a single cluster